 The St. Joseph County Grange Fair, locally known as the Centreville Grange Fair, is ranked among the top five fairs in Michigan.
-It began back in 1851, but still continues strong bringing in an average of 150,000 people every year.
+It began back in 1851 and is still one of the most popular fairs to visit in Michigan.

 The following is an article written by the Lions International Club around Christmas in 1966:

 For those of us who have the privilege of living in St. Joseph County Michigan terms like “fair week,” “the midway,” “kids day,” “horse racing” and a host of others have become a part of our way of life.
 Most of us take the St. Joseph County Grange Fair, better known as the Centreville Fair, for granted.
 We are used to hearing people from a distance remark, “Centreville, that is town where they have such a wonderful fair.”
 We all enjoy the excitement of fair week and return year after year to see new exhibits and experience good entertainment.
 Hundreds of us are inspired by the annual service of worship sponsored by the Fairground Mission that officially opens the fair.

 Like any other worthwhile institution, the Centreville Fair is a result of many dedicated people who, over the years, have worked diligently to make it what it is today.
 It is our feeling that you, the readers of the Lion‟s Newspaper will enjoy reading a brief historical sketch of the fair.
 In order to obtain information for this article, we consulted a History of St. Joseph County written in 1877.
 Most of the information, however, came from an interview with who men whose names will always be synonymous with the fair, Mr. Howard Bucknell and Mr. Lester Schrader.